SAP-samples/digital-manufacturing-extension-samples/docs/Exercise2.1.md

 3. Enter the Data Collection Value and click "Save" button to perform the data collection.
 	![](assets/Exercise3.1_TestScenario2.png)

-4. Click the "Evaluate" button to trigger the evaluation process.
+4. Click the "Validate" button to trigger the evaluation process.
 	![](assets/Exercise3.1_TestScenario3.png)

 5. Go to "Monitor Production Process" App to check the details.